mohamedheda/souq-alghiar/README.md

-# Elryad's Backend Initial Project
+# souq-alghiar's Backend Initial Project
 This project serves as the foundation for future robust backend projects developed using the Laravel PHP framework.
 It incorporates essential features and components to provide a solid starting point.
 ## Requirements